NOTICE TO ATTEND ETC.

 Evaluation of the guidelines and auditor’s statement with respect to the compliance with the guidelines

-In accordance with the Swedish Corporate Governance Code Rule 10.3 and 9.1 the Remuneration Committee within the Board monitors and evaluates the application of the guidelines for remuneration to the Executives established by the Annual General Meeting.
-Also, the company’s auditor has, pursuant to Ch 8 Sec 54 of the Swedish Companies Act, provided a statement with respect to whether there has been compliance with the guidelines for remuneration to the senior executives which have applied during 2015.
-The evaluation and auditor’s review have resulted in the conclusion that the guidelines adopted by the Annual General Meeting have generally been followed, however the Board has in 2015, due to extraordinary performance, resolved to pay a variable remuneration to the CEO that exceeds 100 per cent of his fixed salary.
+In accordance with the Swedish Corporate Governance Code Rule 9.1, the Remuneration Committee within the Board monitors and evaluates the application of the guidelines for remuneration established by the Annual General Meeting.
+Also, the company’s auditor has, pursuant to Ch 8 Sec 54 of the Swedish Companies Act, provided a statement with respect to whether there has been compliance with the guidelines for remuneration which have applied during 2016.
+Both the Committee’s evaluation and auditor’s review have resulted in the conclusion that there has been compliance with the guidelines for remuneration during 2016.

 The Board proposes that the Annual General Meeting resolves to adopt the long-term incentive plan (the “Plan“) for senior executives (not referring to members of the Board) and other key employees within the MTG Group as follows.